sliceofcake/FunimationPlayerOverride/README.md

 • new keyboard shortcut: [f] toggle fullscreen
 • new keyboard shortcut: [left] skip backward by 1s
 • new keyboard shortcut: [right] skip forward by 1s
-• new keyboard shortcut: [s] skip forward by 1m:30s, which is the length of OPs and EDs
+• new keyboard shortcut: [s] skip forward by 1m:25s, which is 5 seconds less than the length of OPs and EDs

 Remember that you already have some shortcuts:
 • [space] play/pause